yoonjohn/de-schema-wizard/README.md

 ## Use

-For a fully detailed description of Schema Wizard's usage and capabilities, please refer to the [Detailed Documentation](docs/readme-ext/detailed.md).
+In addition to automated data sample processing, Schema Wizard has an advanced feature called the [Interpretation Engine](docs/readme-ext/detailed.md#interpretation-engine).
+When you are ready to get into the more advanced features of Schema Wizard, head ofer to the [Detailed Documentation](docs/readme-ext/detailed.md) for mor information.

 ## Supported Formats
 Schema Wizard uses a best effort detection and parsing model.
 For any file Schema Wizard receives, it will attempt to extract fields as either numbers or strings.
 Binary fields are not currently supported.